hungryram/pathfindersclean/content/faq/_index.md

 +++
+title = "FAQ at Pathfinders Carpet Cleaning" meta_description = "View common questions from our customers at Pathfinders Carpet Cleaning in Texas Pasadena.
+Contact the team to answer any questions you may have"
 [[faq]]
 answer = "It takes between 3 to 6 business days, depending upon the rug and the specific fix and cleaning being finished.
 For your benefit, we will be glad to coordinate a specific time when we can return your rug." question = "How long will it take to get my area rugs back?"